tijsverkoyen/tijsverkoyen.github.io/_posts/2016-08-08-pokemon-go-vs-net-neutrality.md

 Ofcourse their is a legion of lawyers involved in this kind of actions, and so this kind of actions is legal, because the EU Regulations have been a pity, and allow some loopholes.
 Also Belgium doesn't have any laws regulating Net neutrality (yet).

-I really think some marketeers should get some kicks in their balls, just for having these idea's and execute them, while there is a gray zone on this regulations.
-It would charm them if they stood up and tell the general public about not being able to zero rate the traffic for Pokémon, Spotify, ... because of the net neutrality.
-Or just drop the costs for mobile data at all ;-)
+I really think marketeers should think before they act.
+They should check with their legal department if there is a gray-zone (because Belgium does not have implemented the EU-regulations).

+Maybe they should treat all the data the same and just don't charge for *all* mobile data instead.